-Specific responsibilities of our Nominating and Corporate Governance Committee include:

-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board; - considering and making recommendations to our Board regarding the composition and chairmanship of the committees of our Board: - reviewing and recommending to our Board the compensation paid to our directors; - instituting plans or programs for the continuing education of our Board and orientation of new directors; - reviewing, evaluating and recommending to our Board succession plans for our executive officers; - developing and making recommendations to our Board regarding corporate governance guidelines and matters, including in relation to corporate social responsibility; - providing oversight of environmental, social and governance matters, including our environmental sustainability initiatives, human capital management and obligations as a public benefit corporation; - determining and periodically reviewing compensation for our non-employee directors; - overseeing compliance with our Stock Ownership Guidelines (as applicable to non-employee directors) and Pledging Policy; and - · managing periodic evaluations of the Board's performance, including the performance of our standing Board committees.
+NOMINATING AND CORPORATE GOVERNANCE COMMITTEE Current Members: Specific responsibilities of our Nominating and Corporate Governance Committee include: u Kofi Amoo-Gottfried (Chair) u Denny Marie Post u Gisel Ruiz identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board; considering and making recommendations to our Board regarding the composition and chairmanship of the committees of our Board; instituting plans or programs for the continuing education of our Board and orientation of new directors;

+· reviewing, evaluating and recommending to our Board succession plans for our executive officers;

+- developing and making recommendations to our Board regarding corporate governance guidelines and matters, including in relation to corporate social responsibility; - providing oversight of environmental, social and governance and corporate social responsibility matters related to what we refer to as our Impact function, including our environmental sustainability initiatives, climate-related risks and opportunities and our obligations as a public benefit corporation; - · determining and periodically reviewing compensation for our non-employee directors; - reviewing and assessing the independence of our Board and committee members under applicable Nasdaq and SEC standards; - overseeing compliance with our Stock Ownership Guidelines (as applicable to non-employee directors) and Pledging Policy; and - · managing periodic evaluations of the Board's performance, including the performance of our standing Board committees.

-Denny Marie Post, Kofi Amoo-Gottfried, Brent Drever and Gisel Ruiz served as members of the Nominating and Corporate Governance Committee during 2022, with Ms. Post serving as Chairperson of the committee from and after January 27, 2022.
-Effective January 27, 2022, Mr. Drever resigned from the Nominating and Corporate Governance Committee, and Denny Marie Post was appointed as the Chairperson of the committee.
-Ms. Ruiz was appointed to the Nominating and Corporate Governance Committee effective August 16, 2022.
+Denny Marie Post, Kofi Amoo-Gottfried and Gisel Ruiz served as members of the Nominating and Corporate Governance Committee during the fiscal year ended December 31, 2023, with Ms. Post serving as Chairperson of the committee during the fiscal year ended December 31, 2023.
+Effective March 4, 2024, Mr. Amoo-Gottfried was appointed as the Chairperson of the committee, replacing Ms. Post, who remains a member of the Committee.
 Our Board has determined that each member of the Nominating and Corporate Governance committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Nominating and Corporate Governance Committee met five times during the fiscal year ended December 25, 2022.
+The Nominating and Corporate Governance Committee met four times during the fiscal year ended December 31, 2023.